UPTO 35% off on All UPSC Courses 2024-25.

 • (Note: For special provision refer the polity workbook)

-• Siachen is a glacier lies in the Karakoram Range there was a military conflict between the Indian and Pakistan after that ceasefire line is established.
+• Siachen is a glacier that lies in the Karakoram Range.
+There was a military conflict between the Indian and Pakistan after that ceasefire line was established.

-• In 1984 India started “Operation Meghdoot” to free it from Pakistani force.
-It is highest battle ground of the world.
+• In 1984 India started “Operation Meghdoot” to free it from Pakistani forces.
+It is the highest battle ground of the world.

-• Siachen is region which is always in the news due to death of armed personnel due to harsh weather climate.
+• Siachen is a region which is always in the news due to the death of armed personnel due to harsh weather.

 • Technology should be deployed in order to bring causality and guarding the borders properly.